Yomguithereal/baobab/README.md

 TL;DR: Don't mutate things in your *baobab* tree.
 Let the tree handle its own mutations.

 For performance and size reasons *baobab* does not (yet?) use an immutable data structure.
-However, by producing a one-way data flow for your application state (like **React** would at component level), it must be used like an immutable data structure.
+However, because it aims at producing a one-way data flow for your application state (like **React** would at component level), it must be used like an immutable data structure.

 For this reason, don't be surprised if you mutate things and break your tree.